 Compare the best forex apps

 An increased number of individuals are now involved with forex, and there are a variety of apps that cater for the growing demand.
-This article explains what to look for when you choose a forex app and lists the best ones for trading and investing.
+This article explains what to look for when choosing one of the top forex apps.

 What are the best apps for trading forex?